Anushka121/url-shortener-service/README.md

 ## Short Code Generation

-Short codes are generated using **SHA-256 hashing** of the original URL combined with a fixed salt string `urlshortener#2024$salt!`.
+Short codes are generated using **SHA-256 hashing** of the original URL combined with a fixed salt.
 The resulting hash bytes are mapped to a 62-character alphanumeric alphabet to produce a deterministic 7-character code.
 **Collision Resolution:** If the generated code already exists, up to 5 suffix-based retries are attempted before falling back to a cryptographically random code.

 ---